SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ---
-layout: post
+layout\: post
-title:  Wreath Writeup
+title\:  Wreath Writeup
-description: This challenge involved exploiting a vulnerable network of three computers.
+description\: This challenge involved exploiting a vulnerable network of three computers.
 Two of which were susceptible to exploitations of outdated software.
 The last machine involved a unique foothold centered around the creation of a malicious image file.
-I highly encourage you to read this writeup, as I go into detail about how Mimikatz, evil-winrm, and network pivoting work.
+I highly encourage you to read this writeup, as I go into detail about how Mimikatz, evil-winrm, and network pivoting work. date\:   2021-03-30 image\:  '/images/0xd4y-logo-gray.png' category\: tryhackme tags\:   [RCE, Network Pivoting, CVE, Windows, Linux]
-date:   2021-03-30
-image:  '/images/0xd4y-logo-gray.png'
-category: tryhackme
-tags:   [RCE, Network Pivoting, CVE, Windows, Linux]
 ---

-**This report can be read both on this site, and as its <a href = "https://0xd4y.github.io/reports/Wreath%20Writeup.pdf">original report form</a>.
+**This report can be read both on this site, and as its <a href = "https\://0xd4y.github.io/reports/Wreath%20Writeup.pdf">original report form</a>.
 It is highly recommended that you read the original report form instead because it is better formatted.**

 Wreath Network